samjones00/docs/docs/_documentation/netcore-windows-desktop.md

     $ app gallery

-Which by default opens [.NET Core Web Apps Gallery](https://gist.github.com/gistlyn/f555677c98fb235dccadcf6d87b9d098#live-demos) in a CEF browser or can also be customized to open any URL by changing the `APP_GALLERY` environment variable.
+Which by default opens [Sharp Apps Gallery](https://gist.github.com/gistlyn/f555677c98fb235dccadcf6d87b9d098#live-demos) in a CEF browser or can also be customized to open any URL by changing the `APP_GALLERY` environment variable.

 ## Custom .NET Core Desktop Apps